 From Edinburgh

-By car: The drive from Edinburgh to St Andrews takes just under 1.5 hours – distance: 52 miles.
+By car: The drive from Edinburgh to St Andrews takes just under 1.5 hours – distance: about 55 miles.

-By public transport: Take the train from Edinburgh to Leuchars (LNER) and a bus from there to St Andrews (Stagecoach 99, 94, 92 or 42).
+By public transport: Take the train from Edinburgh to Leuchars and a bus from there to St Andrews (Stagecoach).
 Buses leave frequently.
 The whole journey takes around 1.5 hours.
+There is also a direct bus from Edinburgh to St Andrews, but the journey takes a little longer.

 From Glasgow

-By car: The drive from Glasgow to St Andrews takes just over 1.5 hours – distance: 75 miles.
+By car: The drive from Glasgow to St Andrews takes just about 2 hours – distance: 75 miles.

-By public transport: Stagecoach bus X24 takes you straight from Glasgow to St Andrews (3 hours).
-You could also take a bus (Megabus) to or train to Dundee (Scotrail) and then Stagecoach bus 99 to St Andrews from there.
-This takes around 2.5 hours.
+By public transport: Stagecoach bus X24 takes you from Glasgow to St Andrews in about 3 hours.
+You could also take a bus (Megabus) or train to Dundee (Scotrail) and then a Stagecoach bus to St Andrews from there.
+This is slightly faster despite the detour.

 Where to Stay in St Andrews